-You may contact the Center for Health and Wellness at 802-443-5135 to request a SANE assessment.
+You may contact the Center for Health and Wellness at 802.443.5135 to request a SANE assessment.
 If for some reason a Health Services SANE is unavailable, students will be directed to Porter Hospital, which has added additional nurses also trained and certified as SANEs.

-For more information about rape kits and forensic exams you can call the National Sexual Assault Hotline at 800-656-HOPE (4673) or contact WomenSafe at 800-388-4205.
-See also Medical Care at and Sexual Assault Nurse Examiners.
+For more information about rape kits and forensic exams you can call the National Sexual Assault Hotline at 800.656.HOPE (4673) or contact WomenSafe at 800.388.4205.